nickarms/100-days-of-code/r1-log.md

 ### R1D42
 Finally finished Caesar's cipher which I made way harder than it needed to be.
 Learned how to use regex.test, though, so that was cool.
 Have a feeling I'll be using that one again in the future. https://twitter.com/sirnixalot/status/964397968177557505

+### R1D42
+Doing day 42 twice to match what's on twitter.
+Don't know which one is right and too tired to care right now.
+Started in on JQuery but too tired to make much sense of it.
+Will resume tomomorrow.
+Out. https://twitter.com/sirnixalot/status/964738079561891840